-Holi celebration is lively and full of beautiful colors.
-Holi is considered one of the major festivals in India also known as dhuleti.
+Festival of Colors Holi celebration is lively and full of beautiful colors.
+My favorite festival Holi is considered one of the major festivals in India also known as Dhuleti celebrated as Happy Dhuleti.

 It is celebrated in the month of Phalgun (Month in the Hindu calendar) on the day of the full moon according to the Hindu calendar.
-This year Holi Festival of Colors in 2021 will be celebrated on 29th March 2021
+This year Holi Festival 2022 will be celebrated on 18th March, Friday.

-With the arrival of spring, northern India becomes colourful.
+With the arrival of spring, northern India becomes colorful.
 This festival also means, celebrating because of the good harvest and fertility of the land.

 This colorful Holi festival also celebrates the eternal love of Radha and Krishna.
 This festival is celebrated in great style in the cities of Mathura and Vrindavan.